 “I bought the home with the intention of completely remodeling it and selling it,” says Stoffer, who chronicled the renovation on two episodes of her Magnolia Network television show, The Established Home.
 “It’s a flip, but I call it the ‘slow flip’ because it took over a year.
 I wanted to maintain its character and repair things the right way.”

 In many cases, maintaining that character while updating the home meant using materials that would have been around in the 1930s.
 In the mudroom, for example, Stoffer tiled the floor in Ann Sacks Belgian limestone

 “I’m very enthralled with and inspired by old homes in England, and I see this kind of thing all the time there: large-format, distressed-type stone,” says Stoffer.
 “Plus, I wanted something dark to ground the space and contrast with the walls and cabinetry.”
-She also needed a tile that would work in the mudroom as well as in the butler’s pantry, hallway and powder room (which she says she designed around the Ann Sacks Curated Bath Stanwyck Vanity.
+She also needed a tile that would work in the mudroom as well as in the butler’s pantry, hallway and powder room (which she says she designed around the Ann Sacks Curated Bath Stanwyck Vanity by Robern.
 “There’s a large series of connected rooms in one corner of the house that all used to be the kitchen, and I wanted to connect those spaces with this Belgian limestone,” she says.

 Stoffer married old and new in the family room—which was once carved up into six different spaces—by laying down Ann Sacks bardiglio and white carrara marble checkerboard tile over a radiant heating system.
 “There was a marble checkerboard floor in the original entry vestibule of the house, and it was the exact same stone, which was very cool to me,” she says.